 - To get information in a way that you can understand, call Member Services.
-Our plan has people who can answer questions in different languages. - Our plan can also give you materials in Spanish and in formats such as large print, braille, or audio. - If you prefer to receive your materials in Spanish or in an alternate format, call 1-833-434-2347.
-7 days a week from 8 a.m. to 8 p.m.
-(October 1 March 31), Monday through Friday from 8 a.m. to 5 p.m.
-(April 1 September 30).
-Message service available on weekends and holidays from April 1 September 30.
-(TTY 711, 24 hours a day, 7 days a week).
-The call is free. - We will update your personal record and maintain your preferred language or format as a standing request. - In the future, when you call Member Services, we will verify this information.
+Our plan has people who can answer questions in different languages. - Our plan can also give you materials in Spanish and in formats such as large print, braille, or audio. - If you prefer to receive your materials in Spanish or in an alternate format, call 1-833-434-2347 (TTY 711). - We will update your personal record and maintain your preferred language or format as a standing request. - In the future, when you call Member Services, we will verify this information.
 You may ask us to update it at any time.
 The phone number for Member Services can be found at the bottom of this page. - If you are having trouble getting information from our plan because of language problems or a disability and you want to file a complaint, call Medicare at 1-800-MEDICARE (1-800-633-4227).
 You can call 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.